General Academic Policies and Information

 The dean of the faculty and the Dean’s Advisory Council have established the following procedure for students who desire a review of an instructor’s evaluation of their academic performance in a course: The student should first discuss the matter with the instructor in the course, who should endeavor to explain the basis for his or her evaluation of the student’s academic performance.
 If the student finds this to be unsatisfactory, he or she may request that the division director (or department chair/program director) convene a meeting of the instructor, student, and division director (and/or chair/director), at which the instructor will explain the standards and criteria used in evaluating the student’s academic performance in the course in question.
 At this meeting, the student may present reasons why he or she feels that the evaluation was incorrect or improperly made.
 The final responsibility for evaluating students’ academic performance in a course, however, rests with the instructor.

-If the division director (or department chair/program director) finds that there is reason to believe that the instructor’s evaluation of the student’s academic performance was prejudiced or capricious, the division director (or chair) should immediately bring the matter to the attention of the associate dean of the faculty for such action as the associate dean finds appropriate.
+If the division director (or department chair) finds that there is reason to believe that the instructor’s evaluation of the student’s academic performance was prejudiced or capricious, the division director (or chair) should immediately bring the matter to the attention of the associate dean of the faculty for such action as the associate dean finds appropriate.
+The associate dean of the faculty will inform the division director (or chair) of a decision within two weeks of receiving the request, and the division director (or chair) will share the outcome with the faculty member and the student.

 Grades appearing on a student’s academic record may normally not be changed after one semester from the end of the term in which the grade was awarded.
 Grade changes initiated by the course instructor(s) must follow the “Changes of Grade” policy laid out in the Colgate University Faculty Handbook